pocl/pocl/doc/sphinx/source/using.rst

 - **POCL_AFFINITY**

-  Linux-only, specific to pthread driver.
-If set to 1, each thread of the pthread CPU driver sets its affinity to its index.
-This may be useful with very long running kernels, or when using subdevices (lets any idle cores enter deeper sleep).
+  Linux-only, specific to 'cpu' driver.
+If set to 1, each thread of the driver sets its affinity to its index.
+This may be useful with very long running kernels, or when using subdevices.
   Defaults to 0 (most people don't need this).

 - **POCL_BINARY_SPECIALIZE_WG**